machine mastery

 Digital thermometer measuring espresso temperature during extraction from a Breville machine

-Important: The PID temperature setting doesn’t equal water temperature hitting your coffee.
-There’s temperature loss as water travels from the boiler through the group head.
+Important: the PID setting doesn’t equal water temperature hitting your coffee.
+There’s heat loss as water travels from boiler through group head.

-Typical differential: 15-20°F lower at the puck than the boiler setting.
+Typical drop: 15-20°F lower at the puck than boiler setting.

-This is normal—the temperature settings are calibrated for this drop.
-Don’t worry about the absolute numbers; focus on how your coffee tastes.
+This is normal—settings are calibrated for this.
+Don’t stress the absolute numbers; focus on how coffee tastes.

 Tips for Accurate Results